Updated July 15, 2022

 - Sensitivity to sound

-Research suggests several common factors that increase the risk of anxiety headaches.
-To identify your cause of anxiety headaches, it’s important to seek medical advice.
+Research suggests several common factors that increase the risk of these type of headaches.
+To identify your specific cause it’s important to seek medical advice.

 Get Enough Sleep